waxlab/wax/readme.md

 The development version should be got directly from the repository under the `dev` branch.

+While the `latest` branch contains the latest tested code, it may be slightly newer than the lastest rock found under Luarocks.

 ## Running tests under multiple Linuxes